Functors between Reedy model categories of diagrams

 \begin{thm} Let $\cat M$ be a model category and let $m$ be a positive integer. \begin{enumerate} \item The functor $\cat M^{\bD^{m}} \to \cat M^{\bD}$ that restricts a multicosimplicial object to a slice (see \defref{def:slice}) is a both a left Quillen functor and a right Quillen functor. \item The functor $\cat M^{(\bD\op)^{m}} \to \cat M^{\bD\op}$ that restricts a multisimplicial object to a slice is both a left Quillen functor and a right Quillen functor. \end{enumerate} \end{thm}

 \begin{proof} This follows from \thmref{thm:GenSliceQF}. \end{proof}

-\begin{cor} Let $\cat M$ be a model category and let $m$ be a positive integer. \begin{enumerate} \item If $\diag X$ is a fibrant $m$-cosimplicial object in $\cat M$, then every slice of $\diag X$ is a fibrant cosimplicial object. \item If $\diag X$ is a cofibrant $m$-simplicial object in $\cat M$, then every slice of $\diag X$ is a cofibrant simplicial object. \end{enumerate} \end{cor}
+\begin{cor} Let $\cat M$ be a model category and let $m$ be a positive integer. \begin{enumerate} \item If $\diag X$ is a cofibrant $m$-cosimplicial object in $\cat M$, then every slice of $\diag X$ is a cofibrant cosimplicial object. \item If $\diag X$ is a fibrant $m$-cosimplicial object in $\cat M$, then every slice of $\diag X$ is a fibrant cosimplicial object. \item If $\diag X$ is a cofibrant $m$-simplicial object in $\cat M$, then every slice of $\diag X$ is a cofibrant simplicial object. \item If $\diag X$ is a fibrant $m$-simplicial object in $\cat M$, then every slice of $\diag X$ is a fibrant simplicial object. \end{enumerate} \end{cor}

 \begin{proof} This follows from \thmref{thm:SliceQF}. \end{proof}